ssteveminq/CPP_MIP/README.md

-# TRAJECTORY OPTIMIZATION For Coverage Path Planning
+#  Coverage Path Planning with Mixed Integer Programming

 This is the code re-written from https://github.com/Idate96/MIP-for-path-planning